Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

 Viewing the Application in a Browser
 ------------------------------------

-Once we've set up the WSGI pipeline properly, we can finally examine our application in a browser.
+We can finally examine our application in a browser.
 The views we'll try are as follows:

 - Visiting `http://localhost:6543/ <http://localhost:6543/>`_ in a
   browser invokes the ``view_wiki`` view.
 This always redirects to